groovy-sky/what-is-my-ip/README.md

 ## Introduction

-This repository contains the source code which you can use to run on Azure Functions to obtain your public IP address.
+This repository contains the Python script which you can use to run on Azure Functions to obtain your public IP address.
+The code is stored in [one file](/http/__init__.py), which looks following:

 ![](/function.png)

+For IP identifying it uses HTTP `X-Forwarded-For` header and can return the result in text/json/jsonp format.

-## Links
+## Demo
+You can use https://showip.azurewebsites.net/api/http address to test final result.
+All currently available formats are stored in the bottom table:

 | API URL |	Response Type | Sample Output (IPv4) |
 |---|---|---|